Myitkyina, Myanmar: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, C, D, G and I. It's important that you choose the necessary type.
-A lot of adapters currently sold are simply plugs and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types A, C, D, G and I. Be sure to pick the right kind.
+The vast majority of adapters currently available are simply plugs and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most areas.

 A portable power bank, like this one